What is the Bounce Back Loan Scheme?

 Who can access the scheme?

 You can apply for a loan through the Bounce Back Loan Scheme if your business is based in the UK, has been negatively affected by coronavirus and was not ‘an undertaking in difficulty’ on 31st December 2019.

 If you’re already receiving funding through CBILS, you can’t apply for a loan through the Bounce Back Loan Scheme but you may be able to transfer your existing CBILS loan to the Bounce Back Loan Scheme through your lender.

 How can businesses access the Bounce Back Loan Scheme?

-The scheme will launch on 4th May 2020.
-Further information about how and when you can apply is available on the government’s website.
+The scheme launched on 4th May 2020 and the deadline to apply is 31st March 2021.
+Further information about how to apply is available on the government’s website.

 Pay as You Grow